 - Issuing your own Tornado Warning with the Warning Decision Training Division

 Social Media, Content Development, and Merchandising

-Being a member of the Marketing/PR, Alumni Relations, and Development team for the College, my duties also included managing the layout, design, content implementation, and updates for the digital displays in the National Weather Center, including Science on a Sphere, the Weather Wall, Visitor Center digital kiosk, EndPoint Liquid Galaxy, Concerto.
-I also took some of this content to our various social media platforms to showcase all that the National Weather Center has to offer!
-It really let me flex my creativity muscles!
+Being a member of the Marketing/PR, Alumni Relations, and Development team for the College, Pat’s duties also included managing the layout, design, content implementation, and updates for the digital displays in the National Weather Center, including Science on a Sphere, the Weather Wall, Visitor Center digital kiosk, EndPoint Liquid Galaxy, and Concerto.
+Pat took some of this content to various social media platforms to showcase all that the National Weather Center has to offer!

 Follow the National Weather Center on Instagram, Facebook, and Twitter!

-We have National Weather Center-branded merchandise as well, so I was responsible for maintaining the inventory system, monitoring and updating the online store, fulfilling and tracking orders, managing the inventory selection, and marketing our in-house (merchandise vending machine!) and online sales!
+The National Weather Center also has branded merchandise, so Pat was responsible for maintaining the inventory system, monitoring and updating the online store, fulfilling and tracking orders, managing the inventory selection, and marketing our in-house (merchandise vending machine!) and online sales!